greenelab/meta-review/manuscript.md

 ## Introduction {.page_break_before}

 The internet enables science to be shared in real-time at a low cost to a global audience.
-This development has decreased the barriers to making science open, while supporting new massively collaborative models of research [@1DiVJ3t6P].
+This development has decreased the barriers to making science open, while supporting new massively collaborative models of research [@doi:10.1515/9781400839452].
-However, the scientific community requires tools whose workflows encourage openness [@IWBJQIkl].
+However, the scientific community requires tools whose workflows encourage openness [@doi:10.17226/25116].
 Manuscripts are the cornerstone of scholarly communication, but drafting and publishing manuscripts has traditionally relied on proprietary or offline tools that do not support _open scholarly writing_, in which anyone is able to contribute and the contribution history is preserved and public.
 We introduce [Manubot](https://manubot.org), a new tool and infrastructure for authoring scholarly manuscripts in the open, and report how it was instrumental for the collaborative project that led to its creation.

-Based on our experience leading a recent open review [@16CgM2x0z], we discuss the advantages and challenges of open collaborative writing, a form of crowdsourcing [@12sHvZy1a].
+Based on our experience leading a recent open review [@tag:techblog-manubot], we discuss the advantages and challenges of open collaborative writing, a form of crowdsourcing [@pmcid:PMC4719068].
-Our review manuscript [@PZMP42Ak] was code-named the Deep Review and surveyed deep learning's role in biology and precision medicine, a research area undergoing explosive growth.
+Our review manuscript [@doi:10.1098/rsif.2017.0387] was code-named the Deep Review and surveyed deep learning's role in biology and precision medicine, a research area undergoing explosive growth.
 We initiated the Deep Review in August 2016 by creating a GitHub repository (<https://github.com/greenelab/deep-review>) to coordinate and manage contributions.
 GitHub is a platform designed for collaborative software development that is adaptable for collaborative writing.
 From the start, we made the GitHub repository public under a Creative Commons Attribution License ([CC BY 4.0](https://github.com/greenelab/deep-review/blob/master/LICENSE.md "Creative Commons Attribution 4.0 International License")).